-MS DNP PhD A. Provider of Care Definition: Advocate and provide high quality care to improve and maintain the health of a diverse society.
-Engage in professional advanced nursing specialty practice for individuals, groups, and communities in a variety of settings Demonstrate leadership in organizations and health care systems to promote safe, efficient care delivery to both individuals and populations.
+MS DNP PhD A. Provider of Care Definition: Advocate and properties to be a diverse society. ovide high quality care to improv e and maintain the Engage in professional advanced nursing specialty practice for individuals, groups, and communities in a variety of settings Demonstrate leadership in organizations and health care systems to promote safe, efficient care delivery to both individuals and populations.
 Assume a leadership role in the development of clinical practice models to improve outcomes to meet health care needs of culturally diverse populations.
 Integrate concepts, theories, and research from nursing and related disciplines as a basis for expert judgments within a specialized area of practice.
 2. Design, influence and implement health care policies that affect health care financing, practice regulation, access to care, safety, quality, and efficacy of care.
 Systematically investigate a clinically focused area of nursing to advance health care in culturally diverse populations.
 Deliver an advanced practice level of nursing care or service appropriate for diverse cultures.
-B. Coordinator of Care Definition: Direct, supervise e and collaborate with others to o rganize care.
+B. Coordinator of Care Definition: Direct, supervise and collaborate with others to o rganize care.
 Collaborate with individuals, groups, communities, colleagues, and interdisciplinary member to direct the delivery of quality, culturally competent advanced nursing specialty practice.
 Collaborate with interdisciplinary professionals and teams to improve patient and population health outcomes.
 Assume a leadership role in conducting and using research findings and other health information to design and evaluate systems of care for culturally diverse populations.
-Utilize technology and informatics to improve health care and to implement change in health care systems.
-C. Member of a Profession Definition: Advancing the profession through lifelong learning, participating in professional organizations and practicing in a confident, competent, compassionate and accountable manner.
-Demonstrate accountability for advanced nursing specialty's legal scope of professional standards of practice and code of ethics.
+Utilize technology and informatics to improve health care and to implement change in health care systems. rofession through lifelong learni and practicing in a confident, con Demonstrate accountability for advanced nursing specialty's legal scope of professional standards of practice and code of ethics.
 Integrate nursing science with knowledge from ethics, the biophysical, psychosocial, analytical and organizational sciences.
 Develop educational programs that are accountable to the community of interest in preparation of professional nurses.
 Participate in professional organizations to establish policy and standards to refine advanced nursing specialty practice.
 Lead efforts in professional organizations to develop policy and standards for nursing practice.

-Participate in the political process to improve quality of care Assume a leadership role in the political process to improve the quality of health care and nursing education. lly appropriate clinical knowledg ng knowledge to improve and ma Use information technologies for the management and processing of data, information, and knowledge to guide advanced nursing specialty practice.
+Participate in the political process to improve quality of care Assume a leadership role in the political process to improve the quality of health care and nursing education. lly appropriate clinical knowledgengengengengengengengengengengengengeng Use information technologies for the management and processing of data, information, and knowledge to guide advanced nursing specialty practice.
 Assumes a leadership role in the translation and application of research and clinical practice models to improve outcomes to meet health care needs of culturally diverse populations.
 Use information technologies to further nursing knowledge.
 Critically examine data-based sources and individual experience to make professional advanced nursing specialty decisions.
-2. Critically examine databased sources and individual experience to analyze and develop leadership strategies for dealing with social, ethical, cultural, economic and political issues related to nursing, health care and research.
+2. Critically examine data- based sources and individual experience to analyze and develop leadership strategies for dealing with social, ethical, cultural, economic and political issues related to nursing, health care and research.
 Identify advanced nursing specialty practice problems relevant to Research.
 Develop and use existing and evolving knowledge to improve nursing education and practice.
 Critically analyze research findings to determine advanced nursing specialty practice implications.
 Conduct research to improve and maintain the health of a diverse society.